who-owns-lausanne/who-owns-lausanne/README.md

 of the offer's object is available.
 Entries present in both datasets were detected and deduplicated.

-##### Technical details

-The size of the composite dataset is of several hundred MB.
-It can therefore confortably fit into the memory of a single machine.

-At the source, the cadastral data of Lausanne is available in ShapeFile format.
-The _quartiers_ boundaries are in KML format.
-The rent offers are in the raw formats used by the respective websites UI.

-To process the spatial data in a coherent way in Python, we converted ShapeFile and KML files to GeoJson by using the QGIS software application.

-Ad-Hoc parsers were needed for the rent offers data.

 <!-- altimetry data? -->
 <!-- address data to map address to location? -->